benmatselby/sublime-phpcs/README.md

 * Sniff the current file

-Right-click in the side-bar to:

-* Sniff all files in a folder

 You can also open up the Command Palette (CTRL + SHIFT + P on Linux), and type 'PHP CodeSniffer' to see what you can do with PHP CodeSniffer in the currently open file.